Artix is a Arch Linux based distribution whose focus is being

 # set root pw passwd # add new user and set their password useradd -m linuxman passwd linuxman usermod -aG wheel linuxman

-sudo command without having to enter a password, but this results in a much less secure system so proceed with caution.
+sudo command without having to enter a password.
+This results in a much less secure system so proceed with caution.
+Then create and configure a new user and add them to the wheel group to give them sudo privileges.

 Next we need to create the hostname file and enter your desired hostname.